jajkelle/HelpMeHelpYou/README.md

 # HelpMeHelpYou

 Core Idea: Allows users to help fulfill one another's need.
 Give what you can and take what you need.
-Users can join,find what they need and list what they can give.
+Users can join,find goods and services they need and list what they can provide.
 This application is developed with web2py, a python web framework, with bootstrap on the frontend and a SQL database on the backend

 # Home Page